nikp123/xava/README.md

 ### Windows

 There should be an installer in the Releases page of this repository.
  Just download, install and run it.
+Non-release builds are unstable, so expect breakage.

 The configuration file is located in ``%appdata%\xava\config.cfg``

 Technical info/notes:

 Please use minGW for compilation.
-I haven't tested MSVC, however the code has a bit of GCC specific features so it may not work.
+I haven't tested MSVC, however the code has a bit of GNU specific features so it may not work.

-#### Additional info

-This version doesn't include compatibility for the raw mode (since they depend on UNIX functionality to work).

-To get raw functionality, compile this package with cygwin.
-But it still probably won't work.

 All installers/distro specific instalation sources might be out of date.